10 Driest Cities in the US

 This charming Route 66 town, with its average annual rainfall of 7.64 inches, embodies the spirit of classic Americana.
 Step back in time with a stroll down Standin' on the Corner Park, immortalized in the Eagles' song, "Take It Easy."
 Admire the historic La Posada Hotel, a stunning example of Mission Revival architecture.

-Immerse yourself in the rich Native American heritage at the Standin' on the Corner Museum, or explore the nearby Petrified Forest National Park, where ancient trees stand transformed into stone giants.
+Winslow is a major tourist destination, with travelers coming by to enjoy the town's historic character and sites.
+You can immerse yourself in the rich Native American heritage at the Standin' on the Corner Museum or explore the nearby Petrified Forest National Park, where ancient trees stand transformed into stone giants.
+If you visit Winslow, be sure to stay vigilant and aware of your surroundings, as it's one of the most dangerous cities in Arizona.

 Situated on the US-Mexico border, El Paso basks in sunlight year-round, and residents rarely have to worry about rainfall.
 El Paso only receives minimal annual rainfall of 7.82 inches, making it one of the driest places in the US.
+It's also one of the most affordable places to live in Texas.
 This vibrant city blends Mexican and American influences into a unique cultural tapestry.
 Explore the bustling downtown area, with its colorful murals and historic landmarks like the El Paso Museum of Art.

 Visit the Mission Trail, a UNESCO World Heritage Site, and learn about the city's Spanish colonial past.
 Hike through the Franklin Mountains State Park or cross the border into Ciudad Juárez, Mexico, for a taste of authentic Mexican culture.